-Behavior Analysis Services are rendered according to an individualized behavior analysis Treatment Plan which will:
+Behavior Analysis Services are rendered according to an Individualized Behavior Analysis Treatment Plan which will:

-- 1) Be developed by a Behavior Analyst, based upon an assessment completed of the member and their behaviors as described above. - Be person-centered and individualized to the member's specific needs.
-2) - Specify the setting(s) in which services will be delivered.
-3) - Identify the modality by which the service will be delivered (whether in person or via 4) telehealth, or in group or individual setting, or combination thereof). - Identify the baseline levels of target behaviors.
-5) - Specify long- and short- term objectives that are defined in observable, measurable, and 6) behavioral terms. - Specify the criteria that will be used to determine treatment progress and achievement of objectives. - 8) Include assessment and treatment protocols for addressing each of the target behaviors. - 9) Clearly identify the schedule of services planned and roles and responsibilities for service delivery. - 10) Include frequent review of data on target behaviors. - 11) Include adjustments of the treatment plan and/or protocols by the LBA as needed based upon the review of data, including recommendations for treatment intensity and duration based upon the member's response to treatment. - 12) Include training, supervision, and evaluation of procedural fidelity for BCaBA[®]s, Behavior Analysis Trainees, and Behavior Technicians implementing treatment protocols. - 13) Include training and support to enable parents and/or other caregivers, if applicable, to participate in treatment planning and treatment plan implementation. - 14) Include care coordination activities involving the member's team in order to assist in the generalization and maintenance of treatment targets.
-This may include Child and Family Team (CFT) or Adult Recovery Team (ART), Health Care Decision Maker, the Primary Care Provider (PCP), school, medical specialists, behavioral health prescribers, DCS, and/or other state-funded programs, and others as applicable.
+- 1) Be developed by a Behavior Analyst, based upon an assessment completed of the member and their behaviors as described above. - 2) Be person-centered and individualized to the member's specific needs. - 3) Specify the setting(s) in which services will be delivered. - 4) Identify the modality by which the service will be delivered (whether in person or via telehealth, or in group or individual setting, or combination thereof). - 5) Identify the baseline levels of target behaviors.

-- 15) Result in progress reports at minimum, every six months.
-Progress reports includes, but are not limited to, the following components: - i) Member Identification - ii) Background Information (family dynamics, school placement, cultural considerations, prenatal and/or developmental history, medical history, sensory, dietary and adaptive needs, sleep patterns, and medications). - iii) Assessment Findings (communication, social, motor, and self-help skills, maladaptive behaviors, and primary caregiver concerns). - iv) Outcomes (measurable objectives, progress towards goals, clinical recommendations, treatment dosage, family role and family outcomes, and nature of family participation). - v) Care Coordination (transition statement and individualized discharge criteria). - 16) Be consistent with applicable professional standards and guidelines relating to the practice of ABA as well as Arizona Medicaid laws and regulations and Arizona state behavior analyst licensure laws and regulations (A.R.S. §32-2091).
+- 6) Specify long- and short-term objectives that are defined in observable, measurable, and behavioral terms. - 7) Specify the criteria that will be used to determine treatment progress and achievement of objectives. - 8) Include assessment and treatment protocols for addressing each of the target behaviors. - 9) Clearly identify the schedule of services planned and roles and responsibilities for service delivery. - 10) Include frequent review of data on target behaviors. - 11) Include adjustments of the treatment plan and/or protocols by the LBA as needed based upon the review of data, including recommendations for treatment intensity and duration based upon the member's response to treatment. - 12) Include training, supervision, and evaluation of procedural fidelity for BCaBA®s, Behavior Analysis Trainees, and Behavior Technicians implementing treatment protocols. - 13) Include training and support to enable parents and/or other caregivers, if applicable, to participate in treatment planning and treatment plan implementation. - 14) Include care coordination activities involving the member's team in order to assist in the generalization and maintenance of treatment targets.
+This may include Child and Family Team (CFT) or Adult Recovery Team (ART), Health Care Decision Maker, the Primary Care Provider (PCP), school, medical specialists, behavioral health prescribers, Department of Child Services, and/or other statefunded programs, and others as applicable. - 15) Result in progress reports at minimum every six months.
+Progress reports includes, but are not limited to, the following components: - i) Member Identification, - ii) Background Information (family dynamics, school placement, cultural considerations, prenatal and/or developmental history, medical history, sensory, dietary and adaptive needs, sleep patterns, and medications), - iii) Assessment findings (communication, social, motor, and self-help skills, maladaptive behaviors, and primary caregiver concerns), and - iv) Outcomes (measurable objectives, progress towards goals, clinical recommendations, treatment dosage, family role and family outcomes, and nature of family participation). - v) Care Coordination (transition statement and individualized discharge criteria).